harohar13/QR-CODE-GENERATOR/README.md

 # QR-CODE-GENERATOR
-This is is JavaScript API project which generate QR codes for any  text or URLs we enter to it.
+This is is JavaScript API project which generate QR codes for any  text or URLs we enter.